Get ready to feel the sand beneath your toes and bask in the sun, all while tasting fresh flavours and enjoying Canada’s warmest saltwater beaches.

 Continue along the coast and be sure to walk along the beach in Beresford, grab a few cooked lobster claws in Nigadoo, enjoy fresh pastries in Petit-Rocher, or have a picnic at the wharf in Pointe-Verte.
 Last but not least, we recommend stopping in Belledune to enjoy the picturesque views from the Jacquet River Gorge!

-Festival watchlist: Many events heat up the summer in the Chaleur area, including the Dory Boat Festival and Blues d'la Baie Festival in Petit-Rocher, the Pabineau First Nation Powwow and the Festi-Plage in Beresford.
+Festival watchlist: Many events heat up the summer in the Chaleur area, including the Hospitality Days in Bathurst, the Festival des Rameurs and Blues d'la Baie Festival in Petit-Rocher, and the Pabineau First Nation Powwow.

 Road Trip Eats